Universal symplectic/orthogonal functions and general branching rules: Introduction

+where the orthosymplectic Schur polynomials $spo_\mu(x/\beta)$ are the characters of irreducible representations of orthosymplectic Lie superalgebras $spo(2n,1)$.
+As a by-product, this provides a quick and easy proof of \eqref{BKW}.

 This paper is organized as follows.
-In Sections 2, we give vertex operator realizations for universal symplectic functions and their skew-type, and obtain general branching rules and Cauchy-type identities for universal symplectic functions.
+In Sections 2, we give vertex operator realizations for universal symplectic functions and their skew-type, and obtain general branching rules for universal symplectic functions.
 We also show general branching rules and some combinatorial properties for the special cases.
 In Section 3, we give vertex operator realizations and obtain some properties for universal symplectic functions and the extremal cases.
+In Section 4, we provide the vertex operator realizations for $CB$-interpolating Schur functions $s^{CB}_\lambda(x;\beta)$ and $DB$-interpolating Schur functions $s^{DB}_\lambda(x;\beta)$ and then derive their transition formulas and the Jacobi-Trudi identities.
+We also give a new proof of the Brent-Krattenthaler-Warnaar-type identity recently obtained by Kumari.